aquiseb/lychee/README.md

 <p align="center">
   <strong>
-    A simple example of GraphQL microservices federated in Golang, consumed by a Next.js client.
+    A simple example of GraphQL microservices federated in Golang.
+This project will soon provide some CMS features.
   </strong>
 </p>